-In the initial stages of MinD, 'lived experience' interviews in The Netherlands and focus groups in Germany identified some exemplars in the context of understanding potentially challenging social situations such as going out to a party, family event, group leisure activity or a meeting.
-(M)STA was used to break down the social going out task into its constituent components (before leaving, en route etc.) from discussion at one of the MinD exchange visits.
-Three aspects of the scenario were extracted and these were then further developed through UK PPI engagement: 1) Activities (mindful and non-mindful) such as planning or reflecting; 2) Mindful (and non-mindful) states such as experiencing of emotions, sensations, worries, thoughts, reactions and behavioural responses; 3) Mindful (and non-mindful) plans, tactics and strategies that are or could be employed in practice to mitigate the challenges or amplify opportunities.
-The initial scenario framework was tested in a patient and public involvement (PPI) group session with the addition of one further aspect, incorporated by people with lived experience: 4) Things that help or hinder in the environment or within care-giver and individual's relationship.
-The generic MSTA grid is shown in Table 1 below.
+In the initial stages of MinD, "lived experience" interviews in the Netherlands and focus groups in Germany identified some exemplars in the context of understanding potentially challenging social situations such as going out to a party, family event, group leisure activity or a meeting.
+(M)STA was used to break down the social going out task into its constituent components (before leaving, en route, etc.) from discussion at one of the MinD exchange visits.
+Three aspects of the scenario were extracted and these were then further developed through UK PPI engagement: (1) Activities (mindful and non-mindful) such as planning or reflecting; (2) Mindful (and non-mindful) states such as experiencing of emotions, sensations, worries, thoughts, reactions and behavioral responses; (3) Mindful (and non-mindful) plans, tactics and strategies that are or could be employed in practice to mitigate the challenges or amplify opportunities.
+The initial scenario framework was tested in a patient and public involvement (PPI) group session with the addition of one further aspect, incorporated by people with lived experience: (4) Things that help or hinder in the environment or within care-giver and individual's relationship.
+The generic MSTA grid is shown in Table 1.

-Table 1: generic MSTA grid used in MinD
+Table 1: Generic MSTA grid used in MinD

-Define and complete for each persona in the chosen scenarios Task step 1 Task Step 2 Task Step 3 Etc.
+Define and complete for Task Step 1 Task Step Task Step Etc.

+each persona in the 2 3

+chosen scenarios

-Activities (mindful and non- mindful)
+Activities (mindful and

+non-mindful)

 Mindful states

 Mindful strategies

+Things

-Things (help or hinder)
+(help or hinder)

-Enhanced processes of engagement during this session between researchers and people with lived experience were co-designed, introduced and evaluated in that real world scenarios detailed from people's lived experience were collaboratively co- created and reflected on in the PPI co-production session to demonstrate the value of the approach.
-It was concluded that the method was useful in generating understanding, of both need and lived experience potential for involvement and co- production in meeting any such need, that is deep enough to guide requirements to feed into the design process where solutions will be sought.
+Enhanced processes of engagement during this session between researchers and people with lived experience were co-designed, introduced and evaluated in that real-world scenarios detailed from people's lived experience were collaboratively co-created and reflected on in the PPI co-production session to demonstrate the value of the approach.
+It was concluded that the method was useful in generating understanding, of both need and lived experience potential for involvement and co-production in meeting any such need that is deep enough to guide requirements to feed into the design process where solutions will be sought.
 Significantly enhanced understandings were gained furthermore about improved collaborative working partnerships between practitioners with learned experience and people with lived experience.
 The method and the engagement processes will therefore be used and validated further in future co-design sessions.